gadzit-developers/CP-training/Users/README.md

 # CP-training

 The users Folder contains every user's submission
-The personnal folder structure must follow the this structure :
+The personnal folder structure must be as follows :

 - Available platforms Arena Moi (arena) and LeetCode (leetcode)